 Ten most common causes to avoid exercise!

-1) I don’t have time to go to a gym.
+1) I don’t have time to go to the gym.

 2) Exercising is boring.